SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 In the next steps you will configure the entitlements and assign the corresponding quota and service plans to the subaccount in which the extension application will reside.

 Hint: Please note that as a prerequisite both a subaccount with Cloud Foundry enabled and a space need to have been created.
 In case you have not created a subaccount or a space yet, follow the instructions given in the documentation.

+So in case that you have no subaccount in place you would roughly have to follow these steps:

+1. Create a Subaccount

+2. Enable Cloud Foundry

+3. Create a Space

-Instructions can be found here:
+Detailed Instructions can be found here:

 https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/05280a123d3044ae97457a25b3013918.html?q=subaccount